emscripten-core/emscripten/site/source/docs/api_reference/fetch.rst

  - Emscripten_fetch_attr_t allows setting custom HTTP request headers (e.g. for cache control)
  - Document HTTP simple auth fields in Emscripten_fetch_attr_t.
- - Document how to populate to a certain filesystem path location in IndexedB, and e.g. fopen() it via ASMFS afterwards.
  - Document overriddenMimeType attribute in Emscripten_fetch_attr_t.
  - Reference documentation of the individual fields in Emscripten_fetch_attr_t, Emscripten_fetch_t and #defines.